AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 ## Composition example

 Schemas represent the format and structure of data that will be ingested into [!DNL Platform], and are built using a composition model.
-As previously mentioned, these schemas are composed of a class and zero or more mixins that are compatible with that class.
+As previously mentioned, these schemas are composed of a class and zero or more field groups that are compatible with that class.

 For example, a schema describing purchases made at a retail store might be called "[!UICONTROL Store Transactions]".
-The schema implements the [!DNL XDM ExperienceEvent] class combined with the standard [!UICONTROL Commerce] mixin and a user-defined [!UICONTROL Product Info] mixin.
+The schema implements the [!DNL XDM ExperienceEvent] class combined with the standard [!UICONTROL Commerce] field group and a user-defined [!UICONTROL Product Info] field group.

 Another schema which tracks website traffic might be called "[!UICONTROL Web Visits]".
-It also implements the [!DNL XDM ExperienceEvent] class, but this time combines the standard [!UICONTROL Web] mixin.
+It also implements the [!DNL XDM ExperienceEvent] class, but this time combines the standard [!UICONTROL Web] field group.

-The diagram below shows these schemas and the fields contributed by each mixin.
+The diagram below shows these schemas and the fields contributed by each field group.
 It also contains two schemas based on the [!DNL XDM Individual Profile] class, including the "[!UICONTROL Loyalty Members]" schema mentioned previously in this guide.

 ![](../images/schema-composition/composition.png)